November 12-16, 2018 – two openings

 While not required, students are encouraged to receive at least one craniosacral therapy treatment prior to taking this class.

-The focus of this class is CST for pregnant mothers, their babies in utero and women in postpartum recovery.
-It includes a pregnancy/postpartum anatomy and physiology review plus lectures, demonstrations and lots of supervised hands-on practice with classmates plus pregnant and new mothers.
-During the class each student will treat two pregnant mothers and two postpartum mothers.
+The focus of this class is CST for the childbearing year.
+It includes a pregnancy/postpartum anatomy and physiology review plus lectures, demonstrations and lots of supervised hands-on practice with classmates plus pregnant and newly postpartum people from the community.
+During the class each student will treat two pregnant people and two postpartum people.
 In order to maximize learning success enrollment is limited to eight students.

 By the the end of this class you should be able to: